AlexanderDewhirst/networking_time_series_collection/README.md

-# Client Application - Anomaly Detection in Port Consumption using a Federated CNN-LSTM-AE (Neural Network) Architecture
+# Port Consumption Anomaly Detector Client using CNN-LSTM-AE (Neural Network) Architecture

 ## Introduction
 This application collects local port and network packet time series data and stores the data locally.
 The data is collected using a cron job while the host machine is active.